Successful Docenting in the New Mexico History Museum

 6. Remember that you will be a volunteer docent/guide throughout the museum.
 You will probably not come into contact with the other docents except in the monthly meetings.
 You will, however get to know many of the museum employees.
 Your only compensation will be the enjoyment of giving tours and talking to the guests about the history and places in New Mexico.
 Have fun doing it!

-I also go to the Museum for 2 hours when I go.
-Anything less than that seems like a big trip downtown for just one hour.
-My official Docent Guided Tour lasts for about 45min-1hour.
+I go to the Museum for 2 1/2 hours when I go.
+Anything less than that seems like a big trip downtown for just one hour of touring.
 The first hour that I am in the Museum I just walk around the galleries, welcome the various visitors to the museum and ask if they have any questions about what they are looking at at the moment.
 If not, if they look like they may have an interest in some item I will tell them a little story about that specific item and then walk away.
 I don't make a pest of myself!
-A docent can do that anywhere in the museum or in the Palace of Governors.
-I think most of the time it is appreciated!
+My official Docent Guided Tour is the "Telling New Mexico" (pre-history to 1912) section which lasts for about 45 min.
+My second tour is through the Palace of the Governors.
+It lasts about 20 min.
+I first of all explain why Santa Fe is where it is then talk about the different eras of time when the Palace was in use.
+I follow this with a walk through the rooms of the Palace explaining the usages of each of them through time.
+I also explain the Spanish-Pueblo Revival Style of architecture used in the city structures.